jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 #  Certification Authority Processing

-Before issuing a certificate, a compliant CA MUST check for publication of a relevant CAA Resource Record set.
+Before issuing a certificate, a compliant CA MUST check for publication of a relevant resource record set.
 If such a record set exists, a CA MUST NOT issue a certificate unless the CA determines that either (1) the certificate request is consistent with the applicable CAA Resource Record set or (2) an exception specified in the relevant Certificate Policy or Certification Practices Statement applies.
+If the relevant resource record set for a domain name or wildcard domain name contains no property tags that restrict issuance (for instance, if it contains only iodef property tags, or only property tags unrecognized by the CA), CAA does not restrict issuance.

 A certificate request MAY specify more than one domain name and MAY specify wildcard domain names.
 Issuers MUST verify authorization for all